★★★★★ 5.0 · 300+ Google reviews | Voted “Best Chiropractor” 2021–2026

 What helps lumbago

 • Stay active.
 This is the most important and most consistent recommendation.
 Prolonged bed rest makes low back pain worse, while staying active supports recovery.
-Guidelines favor non drug care first.3
+Guidelines favor non-drug care first.3

 • Gentle movement and specific exercise to restore motion and, over time, build the strength that keeps the back comfortable.

-• Heat and short term pain relief if appropriate for you, to stay comfortable enough to keep moving.
+• Heat and short-term pain relief if appropriate for you, to stay comfortable enough to keep moving.

 • Address the everyday factors: pacing your day, breaking up long sitting, sleep, and stress all influence how much a low back bothers you.